 How many times had she been so happy in this spot, no concerns for the future, at peace with her world and her place therein?
 She mourned for the innocence of just two moons past.
 She mourned childhood’s end for all the Taino to come.
 She let out a last painful sob for the loss of her precious Guacaa.

 The future had always been seen quite clearly, but now it was shaded with the gray dinginess that signaled malevolence or illness.
 She could only sense an evil foreboding, a feeling that great trials were headed their way.

-Hours later, she startled herself at the anger within as she awoke from an exhausted doze.
+Hours later, she startled herself awake and was astonished at the anger within as she awoke from an exhausted doze.
 The sun was setting behind the hills, the sky on fire before her.
 She had cried herself out and her sadness had hardened into a smoldering fury.

 “She might simply kill them all,” she thought coldly, dispassionately staring again into the far distance, the green of Cuba reflecting into the clouds in the northwest.

 What were the lives of thirty nine ignorant, destructive and evil invaders compared with the secure future of her people?

 For many youths, the idea of such a monumental and drastic measure would not even come to mind, but as introverted as she was, Allamanda was well aware of her assets, abilities and responsibilities.
 She was of the Cacique, the proud and powerful warrior family that had brought her peoples safely from the barbaric and diseased land to the south.